rubenvanassche/Space-Invaders/docs/Report.md

 	make
 	make install

+## Documentation
+The API is documented and can be found in the docs/html directory, open the index.html file to start reading.

 ## Generating The Documentation
 Change the following line in the CMakeLists.txt file at the root directory from:

 	# Documentation
 	SET(BUILD_DOCS FALSE)

 To:

 	# Documentation
 	SET(BUILD_DOCS TRUE)